Dubai Desert Tour

 • You've done Dubai before: You know what you want to see and don't need hand-holding

-• It's summer (May-September): Crowds are smaller, so VIP benefits like skip-the-line matter less
+• It's summer (May-September): Crowds are smaller, so VIP benefits like skip-the-line matter less.
+See our weather guide for city tours for month-by-month details

 When to Upgrade to Luxury